aserowy/thebook/architectural_pattern/microservices/how-to-write-concepts.md

 ## Context

-For the structural design of concepts, we use the four quadrant model.
+For the structural design of concepts, we use the [four quadrant model][1].
 As the name suggests, the model divides content into four questions to be answered:

 - Why?
 - What?